 Romantic statements encompass everything about the couple’s relationship — their past, present, and future.
-This includes who asked the other out, details of their first date, important milestones, and so on.
+Questions for the “He Said She Said” game in this category include who asked the other out, details of their first date, important milestones, and so on.
 These questions are typically more touching and heartwarming.

 - I am more hands-on in planning the wedding.

 - I am the hopeless romantic in the relationship.

 - I buy flowers every Valentine’s Day.